 As part of their professional development we offer students the opportunity to participate in our external collaborations.
 Recently these have included a Waste Not project working with Gail's Bakeries across London and the Hampstead Village Giant Eggs Public Sculpture event.

-As a UCAS registered centre we support out students with their undergraduate and postgraduate applications.
-We have close relationship with London universities and each year we visit the Fine Art departments of different institutions during the Autumn Term.
-Our 2019/20 students received undergraduate offers from Central St Martins, Camberwell College of Arts, Chelsea School of Art, Kingston School of Art, University of Westminster & Middlesex University.
-Over the last three years some students who already hold a degree have gone into postgraduate studies at Chelsea School of Art & Camberwell College of Arts.
+As a UCAS registered centre we support our students with their undergraduate and postgraduate applications.
+We have close relationships with London universities and each year we visit the Fine Art departments of different institutions during the Autumn Term.
+Our 2021/22 students received undergraduate offers from Central St Martins, Camberwell College of Arts, Chelsea School of Art, Goldsmiths University, University of Westminster & Middlesex University.
+Over the last three years, some students who already hold a degree have gone into postgraduate studies at Chelsea School of Art & Camberwell College of Arts.

-Saatchi Gallery’s LONDON GRADS NOW exhibition celebrates young artists and offers a platform for the most promising talent graduating this year from the UK's prestigious art schools and universities.
+Saatchi Gallery’s LONDON GRADS NOW exhibition celebrates young artists and offers a platform for the most promising talent graduating in 2020 from the UK's prestigious art schools and universities.
 We're delighted that three HSoA alumni, who studied on our Foundation and specialist courses, were selected.
-Congratulations to Heini King, Emily Moore and Alistair MacKinnon on their achievement and their graduation from CSM, RCA and Chelsea respectively.
+Congratulations to Heini King, Emily Moore and Alistair MacKinnon on their achievement and their graduation from CSM, RCA, and Chelsea respectively.

 All our tutors are practicing artists with diverse studio practices that cover the broad range of ideas in contemporary art.
-The regular Foundation tutors are Martin Darbyshire, Leon Platt, Anna Reading, John Close & James Bullimore.
-We also have a visiting lecturer programme that includes artists, alumni and curators.
+We also have a visiting lecturer programme that includes artists, alumni, and curators.

 Tutor Contact Time

-Each week students will receive a minimum of 18 hours tutor contact time per week.
-With a small cohort every student will receive the support they require to reach their creative potential.
+Each week students will receive a minimum of 18 hours of tutor contact time per week.
+With a small cohort, every student will receive the support they require to reach their creative potential.

-Applications are open from December with interviews for the next academic year taking place in May.
-On occasion late applications are accepted.
+Applications are open from December with interviews for the next academic year taking place in the following months.
+On occasion, late applications are accepted.
 Ideally, we would like to see a portfolio of work that relates to your application.
 This should be no more than 10 digital images.
-However, as a non for-profit charity our aims and objectives are to expand on the philosophy of Joseph Beuys and reach out to anyone who wishes to explore and discover art and design.
-As such applications are reviewed on an individual basis so if you are interested in taking the course please call the office on 020 7794 1439 or email@example.com to discuss your position.
-Each term we have Portfolio Courses and four day workshops during half term which support students wishing to build a portfolio.
-We also run an extensive Summer School based on some of the projects on the Foundation Course.
+However, as a not-for-profit charity, our aims and objectives are to expand on the philosophy of Joseph Beuys and reach out to anyone who wishes to explore and discover art and design.
+As such applications are reviewed on an individual basis so if you are interested in taking the course please email the office at email@example.com to discuss your position.

 Opportunities for all

 We welcome applications from mature students who are looking to explore their artistic potential in a sustained learning environment.
-Each year our student cohort is a diverse group of ages, languages and ethnicities.
-For students for whom English is not their first language we can offer private tuition.
-This supplementary cost will give the student the support to sit the IELTS level 6.0 exam, which is a currently a minimum requirement for undergraduate study at the majority of academic institutions in the UK.
+Each year our student cohort has a diverse group of ages, languages, and ethnicities.
+For students for whom English is not their first language, we can offer private tuition.
+This supplementary cost will give the student the support to sit the IELTS level 6.0 exam, which is currently a minimum requirement for undergraduate study at the majority of academic institutions in the UK.

-The course fee is £7,500.
-A one off, non refundable registration fee is payable on acceptance to the course and an £150 examination fee due in May.
+The course fee is £8,000.
+A one-off, non-refundable registration fee of £100 is payable on acceptance to the course, and a £250 examination fee is due in May.
 Fees are to be paid in full in July before the Autumn Term.